thiippal/running-courses-at-csc/README.md

 To exemplify, a valid address should be in the following format: `docker-registry.rahti.csc.fi/uh-eng-nlp/pb-jupyter-lng_nlp:latest`

-Return to CSC Notebooks and enter this address under **image**.
+Return to CSC Notebooks and enter this address under *image*.

-Under
+Under *volume_mount_point*, enter `/home/jovyan/work`.

+Adjust the **memory_limit** as necessary.
+For my NLP course, I used 8192MB or 8GB per instance.

+Then define the **Maximum instances per user**.
+1 is sufficient for most purposes.

+Finally, click **Create** to create the Blueprint.

+A new Blueprint should now appear under the header *Blueprints*.

+Click **Activate** to activate the Blueprint.

+Then click **Link** to copy a link to the environment.

+Share this link with the course participants.

 # Setting up a course on GitHub Classroom